MSIA/AVC_BinqiShen_project/README.md

     -p$MYSQL_PASSWORD
 ```

-If successfully connected, you may run the following commends:
+If successfully connected, you may run the following commands:

 - To show all the databases: `show databases;`
 - To use a particular database: `use <database_name>;`